 - Supports plugins: The real power of your WordPress blog comes from plugins.
-Make sure your theme supports all popular WordPress plugins (like how I create my own custom WordPress table of contents widget as used in this guide above).
+Make sure your blog’s theme supports all popular WordPress plugins (like how I create my own custom WordPress table of contents widget as used in this guide above).

 - Support: Problems happen, and when they do, you want to be able to ask for help.
 Some free theme developers won’t offer support for their products, so keep that in mind.

-- Ratings and reviews: Look for themes with a good track record and history of positive ratings.
+- Ratings and reviews: Look for free blog themes with a good track record and history of positive ratings.

 Even if you don’t really care about design yourself, your readers will shift their behavior dramatically based on the features of your blog layout.
 In fact, during a 2012 study from Google and the University of Basel, researchers found that users judge a website’s aesthetic beauty and perceived functionality in 1/20th — 1/50th of a second.
 Plus, thanks to a little psychological bias called the Halo Effect, people will extend that judgement to all aspects of your blog.

 Good blog design builds trust.
 It tells people that you care enough about your blog to make it look nice.
 This doesn’t mean you need crazy animations or tons of fonts and colors.
 In fact, the best designs are simple, clear and easy to read.